Travelport/travelport-uapi-tutorial/lesson_1-3.md

 {% endhighlight %}

-None of the code above should be shocking if you have been following us through the previous two lessons.
 The key portion of this `main()` function is the loop that goes through the set of providers and each of their parts.
-A more clever program than the one we have written here would do some useful computation where we have just done “\[sleep a few seconds]\”!

 ### Output

 When you run `Lesson3` you will see some itineraries such as the ones presented at the top of this lesson.

-With those edited for clarity, the output of the program will look like this:
+With those edited for clarity, the output of the program looks like this:

 {% highlight console %}